 Studies demonstrate that students who live in campus housing have higher graduation rates, higher GPAs and report greater satisfaction with their collegiate experience.
 The Residence Life staff members work hard to ensure a safe, comfortable living experience while enhancing academic performance and social development.

-Housing for continuing students is done through a lottery process, a long-standing tradition at Davidson.
+Housing for continuing students is done through a lottery process, a long-standing tradition.
 The lottery is utilized for the selection/assignment of residential rooms and apartments for the following year.
 The lottery process is based on seniority, meaning seniors are the first to select housing each year.

 Note: The residence halls remain open during fall break, Thanksgiving, and spring break.